dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 A Note on Naming Workflows on Dockstore
 ---------------------------------------

+.. tip:: Quick register does not support workflow names.
+Please use an alternative registration process if you would like to register a workflow with a workflow name.

 Workflow paths are unique, descriptive identifiers for a workflow.
 In other words, each workflow on Dockstore has a unique identifier in the form of a path.
 This path is based on the Git repository that the workflow comes from.
 There are four components to a path, but only